 Sunita Narain is an environmentalist and a political activist.
 She is also a major proponent of the Green concept of sustainable development.
 Narain is director-general of the research institute the Centre for Science and Environment and Society for Environmental Communications.
 She also serves as an editor of the fortnightly magazine, Down To Earth.

 Narain began her work in the 1980s along with another prominent environmentalist – Anil Agarwal, and co-edited State of India’s environment report.
 After the loss of tigers in Sariska Tiger Reserve, Sunita chaired the Tiger Task Force for conservation in 2005.

-Vandana Shiva is founder of the Research Foundation for Science, Technology and Ecology, an independent research organisation that researches ecological and social issues.
-She is an eco-rights activist whose campaign against genetically modified seeds and protection of native seeds led to the formation of ‘Navdanya’.
+Vandana Shiva is the founder of the Research Foundation for Science, Technology and Ecology, an independent research organisation that researches ecological and social issues.
+She is an eco-rights activist whose campaign against genetically modified seeds and the protection of native seeds led to the formation of ‘Navdanya’.
 Navdanya is a national movement to protect the diversity and integrity of living resources, especially native seeds.

-Dia Mirza is a renowned model, filmmaker, actress and an activist.
+Dia Mirza is a renowned model, filmmaker, actress and activist.
 As an activist, Mirza has contributed her efforts in the field of social change, conservation and environment.
-She has been the face of many pivotal environmental campaigns across India including the use of biodegradable sanitary pads, eco-friendly detergents among others.
+She has been the face of many pivotal environmental campaigns across India including the use of biodegradable sanitary pads, and eco-friendly detergents among others.
 She has also worked towards the conservation of wildlife.
 Mirza is currently serving as a Goodwill Ambassador with the United Nations Environment to further spread the message on priority areas including clean air, clean seas, wildlife protection and climate change.